docutils/docutils/prest/doc/src/directives.rst

 This is a generic, titled admonition.
 The title may be anything the author desires.

-The author-supplied title is also used as a "class" attribute value after being converted into a valid identifier form (down-cased;
+The author-supplied title is also used as a "classes" attribute value after being converted into a valid identifier form (down-cased;
 non-alphanumeric characters converted to single hyphens; "admonition-" prefixed).
 For example, this admonition::